 - Linked to an increased risk of heart attacks, for reasons that are not clearly understood

 While experts agree that heart disease risks are associated with some HIV medications, there are also important benefits to the heart and immune system from HIV treatment.
 It is important to work with your health care provider to weigh the risks and benefits of the HIV medications you choose.

-If you take HIV drugs, be aware of the possible side effects.
-Get monitored at regular medical check ups for high lipid levels.
-It is important that you not stop or make changes to your HIV drug regimen without speaking to your health care provider.
+If you take HIV drugs, it is important to be aware of the possible side effects and get your lipid levels checked regularly by your health care provider.
+It is also important that you not stop or make changes to your HIV drug regimen without first speaking to your health care provider.

 Other factors that increase a person's risk of heart disease include:

 - Little or no physical activity

 - High fat, high sugar diet